What to Pack for a Trip to Alaska

 Ice Cleats

 During winter, it's always a good idea to have ice cleats with you when going out.
-These contraptions can easily be pulled over your shoes or boots, and they provide great traction on slippery surfaces.
+These contraptions can be easily pulled over your shoes or boots and provide great traction on slippery surfaces.
 Trust us, you'll be grateful for having them if it means avoiding a dreaded fall.
-However, it's worth noting that some establishments may require you to remove your ice cleats before entering.
+However, it's worth noting that most establishments require you to remove your ice cleats before entering.

 What to pack for hiking in Alaska?

-If you are choosing to visit Alaska to do some hiking, you probably have a pretty good understanding of the type of gear and equipment you need.
+If you are planning to visit Alaska to hike, you probably have a pretty good idea of the gear and equipment you need.
 You can refer to our Basic Alaska Packing List for a general packing list.
 The following are a few additional things you might want to consider for hiking in Alaska:

 Basic Hiking Gear

 When it comes to hiking, being prepared is key!
-To ensure a comfortable and safe hike, there are a few essentials you should consider bringing along.
+To ensure a comfortable, safe hike, consider bringing a few essentials.
 These include hiking boots with good traction and ankle support (as trails can often be wet and muddy), layered clothing for warmth and versatility (think base, insulating, and outer layers), trekking poles (if you use them), a first aid kit, a water bottle for hydration, and a map to keep you on track.

 Bear Bell